Practical guidance for supporting aging parents with dignity,

 How to Gently Start the Conversation

-want it to feel like a normal part of responsible life planning, not an
+You want it to feel like a normal part of responsible life planning,

 One of the easiest ways to open the door is to make it about

-your parents to share their thoughts instead of feeling cornered.
-It
+inviting your parents to share their thoughts instead of feeling

-reminds them that this is a responsible step for all adults to
+cornered.
+It reminds them that this is a responsible step for

 How to Care for Yourself While You Care for Others

-love, but it's a role that asks an incredible amount from you.
-It's so
+of love, but it's a role that asks an incredible amount from you.

-easy to push your own needs to the back burner, believing that's just
+It's so easy to push your own needs to the back burner, believing

-that lets you show up with patience, a clear head, and the compassion
+foundation that lets you show up with patience, a clear head, and

-this journey requires.
-You can't pour from an empty cup, and
+the compassion this journey requires.
+You can't pour from an empty

-prioritizing your own well-being is what keeps you resilient for the
+cup, and prioritizing your own well-being is what keeps you

 caring for aging parents with your heart intact.